rntm: runtime pictures

 Risen received Screen Australia funding for a proof of concept and also for the development of the TV series, as part of the Hot Shots Plus initiative.
 In 2020, the film was invited to screen at the Slamdance Film Festival / ArcLight Cinemas Hollywood LA showcase "EMERGENCE: A Discovery of New Filmmakers".
 It was also selected for FIAPF-accredited Brussels International Fantastic Film Festival.

-Tony is director of the production company rntm:Runtime Pictures.
-He is a professional member of the ADG, AWG, AFI/AACTA, and teach film at tertiary institutions.
+He is a professional member of the ADG, AWG, AFI/AACTA, and teaches film at tertiary institutions.